-Cost of sales during the analysis period totaled MCh\$23,572, an 8.1% higher than the same period of 2017 (MCh\$21,804).
-The increase is mainly explained by higher maintenance costs associated to the increase of preventive activities, in which main focus has been vegetation control and line-insulator wash, and a payment associated to the end of a negotiation with one of the unions.
-This is partially offset by lower payments associated to the coordinator functioning because the new Transmission Law doesn't consider this costs.
+Cost of sales during the analysis period totaled MCh\$31,783, a 0.9% higher than the same period of 2017 (MCh\$31,513).
+The increase is mainly explained by higher maintenance costs associated to the increase of preventive activities, in which main focus has been vegetation control and line-insulator wash and a payment associated to the end of a negotiation with one of the unions.
+This is almost totally offset by lower payments associated to the coordinator functioning because the new Transmission Law doesn't consider this costs.

-Administrative Expenses amounted MCh\$15,958 in September 2018, 14.5% higher than those obtained in the same period in 2017 (MCh\$13,937).
-The increase is mainly due to higher personnel expenses in 2018, related to the end of a negotiation with one of the unions and higher expenses in business consultant.
+Administrative Expenses amounted MCh\$23,293 in December 2018, 20.2% higher than those obtained in the same period in 2017 (MCh\$19,380).
+The increase is mainly explained by higher personnel costs due to a payment associated to the end of a negotiation with one of the unions and higher consultancy costs associated to a Strategy, Digital Transformation a Productivity initiatives.

-Total Depreciation (considering Costs and Expenses) as of September 30th, 2018 reached MCh\$39,530, a 1.2% lower than the same period in 2017 (MCh\$39,994).
-The decrease is mainly to higher wright-off in 2017 due to equipment replacement.
-This is partially compensated by new commissioning and higher amortizations due to software investments between both periods.
+Total Depreciation and Amortization as of December 31, 2018 reached MCh\$53,592, a 3.2% lower than the same period in 2017 (MCh\$55,379).
+The decrease is mainly explained by higher right-off in 2017, partially compensated by new commissioning and higher amortizations due to software investments between both periods.